Durston – Yeovil Branch Line Railway

 Here there was the junction, a station, no longer existing, and also a Railway Hotel, which is still there although now a private dwelling with a ‘Keep Out’ sign.

-From here the railway branched off north east from the main line and swung round in a big curve to head east to Lyng, where it crossed the main road just west of East Lyng.
+From here the railway branched off north east from the Bristol/ Exeter GWR main line and swung round in a big curve to head east to Lyng, where it crossed the main road just west of East Lyng.

-About half a Km west of Athelney Station, the old line runs parallel with the new main line that goes to Langport and Somerton, and heads south east to cross the river Tone near Athelney Station.
+About half a Km west of Athelney Station, the old line runs parallel with the 1906 GWR main line thatlinked Castle Carey to Taunton, and heads south east to cross the river Tone near Athelney Station.
 This new main line, opened in 1906, shortcut the loop to Durston, and connected to the Bristol Exeter mainline at Cogload junction, south east of Durston.
+The section from Athelney to the river Parrett at Langport adopted that part of the old branch line.

-Carrying on roughly south east the line reached Oathe, and then turned due east before swinging south into Langport West Station.
+Carrying on roughly south east the line reached Oathe, and then it turned due east, and just before reaching the river Parrett it swung south into Langport West Station.

 The Langport to Martock section

 0472/3/5 Looking south along the Parrett cycleway which uses the old trackbed from near Langport West station, south to the Drayton road.
-3541 view from the roadbridge looking down to where the station used to be.
+3540 The remains of Parrett bridge 3541 view from Langport roadbridge looking down to where the station used to be.
 3542 looking the opposite way north towards where the line left the main line.
 3544 looking along the road bridge towards Bow Bridge over the river Parrett.
 40549 Bow Bridge.
 4290 Martock station building.
-4292 the old station hotel in Martock, 61546/553 the road bridge over the line at Outwood, 547/8 looking down on the line where Durston junction & station were located, 550/1 The old Station Hotel, 71601/3 the main line to the west of the Athleney road crossing.
-The branch line came in from Durston from the left, 604 just east of Coat looking towards the village, where the road passed over the line via a bridge?, 605/6 the view looking towards Martock, 607 view from the Coat side, 608 Thorney bridge, 609 looking towards the Westover bridge, 610 looking the same way along the trackbed, 611 looking in the direction of coat, 612/4 views of the bridge, 613 looking toward Thorney, 615 the route of the railway heading back to Langport from the Westover bridge, 616 remains of the bridge from the west, 617 and from the east, 618 the route to the river crossing known as Parrett bridge, on the way to Thorney, 619 looking across the bridge from the Thorney side, 620 looking along the line towards Langport, 621 railway building next to the bridge, 622 west of Langport at Portfield Lane the line swung in from the mainline and crossed this dead end road.
-This view looks towards Langport west Station, 623 same as before but zoomed in, 624 looking the other way towards the mainline,
+4292 the old station hotel in Martock, 604 just east of Coat looking towards the village, where the road passed over the line via a bridge?, 605/6 the view looking towards Martock, 607 view from the Coat side, 608 Looking south west along the road towards Thorney bridge, 609 looking north west from Thorney bridge along the hedgerow beside the track bed , 610 looking the same way actually along the old trackbed, 611 looking SE in the direction of coat, 612/4 views of the bridge, 613 looking toward Thorney, 615 the route of the railway heading back to Langport from the Westover Farm bridge, 616 remains of the bridge from the west, 617 and from the east, 618 the route to the river crossing known as Parrett bridge, on the way to Thorney, 619 looking across the bridge from the Thorney side, 620 looking along the line towards Langport, 621 railway building next to the Westover farm bridge,